Tired of applying and never hearing back? These resume tips will ensure your application makes it past the gatekeepers.

 Lastly, upload your resume as a Word document instead of a PDF to the employer’s career site.
-ATS systems still have trouble processing PDFs and may miss important information in your resume.
+ATS software still has trouble processing PDFs and may miss important information on your resume.
 Save the PDF version for when you’re emailing your resume to a networking contact and want to ensure the formatting remains intact.

 Every profession has its own set of jargon, acronyms, certifications, and skill sets that describe their work and industry.
-ATS systems are programmed to look for these resume keywords to rank your application and determine if you’re a good fit for the role.
+Applicant tracking systems are programmed to look for these resume keywords to rank your job application and determine if you’re a good fit for the role.